asifkd012020/open-itg-aws_runbooks/ses/Runbook.md

 ## Only allow messages to be sent to CG Exchange platform

 ## Enable TLS 1.2 or higher for communication sessions

-## CloudTrail logging enabled and sent to Splunk

-## CloudWatch logging enabled and sent to Splunk